Kiran Shekhawat

 Kiran Shekhawat (1 May 1988 – 24 March 2015) was the first Indian Navy woman officer to sacrifice her life in the line of duty.
 On a flight as an observer with the Indian Navy, the woman Naval officer was martyred in a Dornier crash off the Goa coast on 24 March 2015.
 Lt.
 Shekhawat was the wife of another Naval officer, Vivek Chhoker.

 Biography

 Early life

 She was born on 1 May 1988 in Mumbai into a Rajput family.
 She was born to Vijendra Singh Shekhawat and Madhu Chauhan, and belonged to Sefarguwar village in Khetri tehsil of Jhunjhunu district in Rajasthan.
 She completed her schooling from Kendriya Vidyalaya-II in Vishakhapatnam and then graduated with a Bachelor of Science in Physics from Andhra University.
 She then worked with a private bank before joining the Indian Naval Academy (INA) in Ezhimala, Kerala in 2010.
 Lt Shekhawat had married a fellow naval officer Lt.
-Vivek Singh Chhoker from Kurthala near Gurgaon, where her mother-in-law Sunita Chhoker was a sarpanch and the family had some agricultural land.
+Vivek Singh Chhoker from Kurthala village (Nuh)distt near Gurgaon, where her mother-in-law Sunita Chhoker was a sarpanch and the family had some agricultural land.